 Place the cables carefully over the base that you have just mounted.
 Snap the cable cover to conceal.
 Other kinds just slide to cover or snap at the top or bottom.
 Read the manufacturer’s instructions to know what kind you have.
 Have a paint that matches your house decor and paint using a pointer tap.

 Have an item like a desk or bookshelf in the right place and conceal the cables.
 A large leafy indoor potted plant also works magic.
 Then use self-sticking clips to attach cords underneath or at the sides of those items.

 4. Create a Gallery Wall art with your TV Cords

-Sometimes you can live the wires in plain sight and still make the look great.
-Be creative and have an image of either a city, object or name of your loved one with the wires.
-For you to achieve this, the first outline the wall with a pencil that can easily be erased.
+Sometimes you can live the wires in plain sight and still make them look great.
+Be creative and have an image of either a city, object, or name of your loved one with the wires.
+For you to achieve this, the first outlines the wall with a pencil that can easily be erased.
 Measure the length of the cords with a string and do the art-craft fitly.
 The wires can be mounted using mounting tape.

 5. Feed wires through a TV stand

 Put the electrical tangled wires behind a mounted TV.
 Put the wires in a nicely tied notch.
 Hide at the back of the TV using recessed cable plates and ensure they are cannot be seen.
 Guests might think you have wireless and new system media.